 The Class Principal Amounts of the Certificates will be subject to reduction due to the allocation of Realized Losses and/or Certificate Writedown Amounts.
-However, Freddie Mac guarantees the timely payment of interest at the applicable Class Coupon and payment of principal as described herein, including payment in full by the Stated Final Distribution Date, of the Offered Certificates and will (i) make a Guarantor Principal Payment on any Distribution Date to the extent that any of the Offered Certificates is allocated a Realized Loss or Certificate Writedown Amount on such Distribution Date, (ii) make a Guarantor Interest Payment if the interest distributed from the Interest Remittance Amounts to the Offered Certificates on any Distribution Date is less than the interest due on the Offered Certificates for such Distribution Date, and (iii) make Guarantor Maturity Payments if the remaining Class Principal Amount of any Class of Offered Certificates is greater than zero after the application of interest and principal in accordance with the Priority of Distributions and allocation of Realized Losses, Certificate Writedown Amounts and Subsequent Recoveries on the Stated Final Distribution Date
+However, Freddie Mac guarantees the timely payment of interest at the applicable Class Coupon and payment of principal as described herein, including payment in full by the Stated Final Distribution Date, of the Offered Certificates and will (i) make a Guarantor Principal Payment on any Distribution Date to the extent that any of the Offered Certificates is allocated a Realized Loss or Certificate Writedown Amount on such Distribution Date, (ii) make a Guarantor Interest Payment if the interest distributed from the Interest Remittance Amounts to the Offered Certificates on any Distribution Date is less than the interest due on the Offered Certificates for such Distribution Date, and (iii) make Guarantor Maturity Payments if the remaining Class Principal Amount of any Class of Offered Certificates is greater than zero after the application of interest and principal in accordance with "Description of the Certificates - Distributions of Interest" and "Description of the Certificates - Principal - Allocation of Principal Remittance Amount" and allocation of Realized Losses, Certificate Writedown Amounts and Subsequent Recoveries on the Stated Final Distribution Date.

 An election will be made to treat the pool of Mortgage Loans (the "Lower-Tier REMIC Pool") as a "real estate mortgage investment conduit" (a "REMIC") for U.S. federal income tax purposes.
 An election will be made to treat the pool of "regular interests" in the Lower-Tier REMIC Pool as a REMIC for U.S. federal income tax purposes (the "Upper-Tier REMIC Pool" and, together with the Lower-Tier REMIC Pool, the "REMIC Pools").
-As described more fully in this Offering Circular, the Class MA, Class MB, Class HA, Class HB, Class M-1, Class M-2, Class B, Class A-IO, Class B-IO and Class XS-IO Certificates will represent ownership of the "regular interests" in the Upper-Tier REMIC Pool and, other than the Class B and Class XS-IO Certificates, certain other rights and obligations.
+As described more fully in this Offering Circular, the Class HA, Class HV, Class HZ, Class MA, Class MV, Class MZ, Class M-1, Class M-2, Class B, Class A-IO, Class B-IO and Class XS-IO Certificates will represent ownership of the "regular interests" in the Upper-Tier REMIC Pool and, other than the Class B and Class XS-IO Certificates, certain other rights and obligations.
 Each of the Class R and Class RS Certificates will constitute the sole class of "residual interests" in the Upper-Tier REMIC Pool and Lower-Tier REMIC Pool, respectively.
 The Class MI Certificate represents ownership of Primary Mortgage Insurance Proceeds, if any, and does not represent ownership of an interest in a REMIC.
 Each class of MACR Certificates represents interests in the related Exchangeable Certificates for U.S. federal income tax purposes.
 See "Certain Federal Income Tax Consequences" herein.